 Elbow Bursitis Exercises

-What are elbow bursitis exercises?
+What do I need to know about elbow bursitis exercises?

 - Finger extensions: Hold the fingertips of your injured arm close together with your fingers and thumb straight.
 Put a rubber band around the outside of your fingertips and thumb.
 Spread your fingers apart and then slowly bring them together without letting the rubber band fall off.
 Repeat 40 times.

-When should I contact my caregiver?
+When should I call my doctor or physical therapist?

 - Your pain and swelling increase.

 - Your symptoms do not improve after 10 days of treatment.